 - features (list or string) List of features to plot.
 If it is the string 'spikeins', plot all spikeins, if the string 'other', plot other features. - kind (string) Kind of plot, one of 'violin' (default), 'box', 'swarm'. - ax (matplotlib.axes.Axes) Axes to plot into.
-If None (default), create a new figure and axes. - tight\layout (bool or dict) Whether to call matplotlib.pyplot.tight\layout at the end of the plotting.
+If None (default), create a new figure and axes. - tight_layout (bool or dict) Whether to call matplotlib.pyplot.tight_layout at the end of the plotting.
 If it is a dict, pass it unpacked to that function. - legend (bool or dict) If True, call ax.legend().
-If a dict, pass as \\kwargs to ax.legend. - orientation (string) 'horizontal' or 'vertical'. - sort (bool or string) True or 'ascending' sorts the features by median, 'descending' uses the reverse order. - bottom (float or string) The value of zero-count features.
+If a dict, pass as kwargs to ax.legend.
+Notice that legend has a special meaning in these kinds of seaborn plots. - orientation (string) 'horizontal' or 'vertical'. - sort (bool or string) True or 'ascending' sorts the features by median, 'descending' uses the reverse order. - bottom (float or string) The value of zero-count features.
 If you are using a log axis, you may want to set this to 0.1 or any other small positive number.
 If a string, it must be 'pseudocount', then the CountsTable.pseudocount will be used. - grid (bool or None) Whether to add a grid to the plot.
-None defaults to your existing settings. - \\kwargs named arguments passed to the plot function.
+None defaults to your existing settings. - kwargs named arguments passed to the plot function.